stolostron/rhacm-docs/manage_cluster/create_ocp_aws.md

 {:child: .link .ulchildlink}
 {:childlinks: .ullinks}

-# Creating an OpenShift cluster in Amazon Web Services
+# Creating an OpenShift cluster on Amazon Web Services

 You can use the Red Hat Advanced Cluster Management for Kubernetes console to deploy an OpenShift cluster on Amazon Web Services (AWS).
 {:shortdesc}